kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 test\_invariant
 ^^^^^^^^^^^^^^

-The test_invariant() methods test both the ordering of the tree, but also the ordering of the keys within 3^nodes, as well as the parent pointer in each node.
-Any violations result in a message following the display of the node's keys.
-It call severl ``test_xxx_invariant()`` methods of Node23.
+The test_invariant() methods test both the ordering of the tree as well as the parent pointer in each node.
+Any invariant violations result in a message following the display of the node's keys.
+It calls several ``test_xxx_invariant()`` methods of Node23.

 find(Key key)
 ^^^^^^^^^^^^^

-An iterative algorithm is used for search.
+An iterative algorithm rather than a recursive algorithm is used to search for a key.

 .. code-block:: cpp